 Core Aims Our service aims to provide person centred accommodation and support packages that prepare young people for independent living, as healthy and valued members of communities.
-Core Functions We are provide a 38 room offer, comprising of 8 individual flats, and 30 rooms in 2/3 bed shared houses.
+Core Functions We are provide a 31 room offer, comprising of 8 individual flats, and 21 rooms in 3 bed shared houses.
 All properties are in Manchester and meet the standards required by contract.
+A further shared housed with 2 bedrooms is currently being refurbished.
 We prioritise young people arrived in the UK as Unaccompanied Asylum Seeking Children (UASC) with low current risk factors who could be ready for fully independent living following on average 1 year of semi independent supported accommodation.
 We provide packages of on average 5 hours support per week, delivered during office hours, Monday to Friday with a 24 telephone help line for emergency contact with a premises officer or a support worker.
 6. Categories of supported accommodation we provide Individual Flats (Category 1 in the regulations) "Supported accommodation in a self-contained unit, where the accommodation is for the sole use of the child or for the child and other individuals living with the child as agreed by the accommodating authority or the supported accommodation undertaking" Shared Houses (Category 2 in the regulations) "Supported accommodation in a shared or group living situation in premises used to accommodate only looked after children and care leavers."
 7. Services provided for children we accommodate and support Manchester Settlement provide services that support children and care leavers to achieve a wide range outcomes that will support their personal development, their education, and their transition into independent living.
 Services are provided for children referred by Local Authority Childrens Services officers.
 Emergency placements are not provided.
 Our full-service offer has many elements, including: